AShirenkov/next-auth-blog-todo-postgresql-redux/README.md

 Home: The main landing page.
 ToDoList: A page where users can create and manage tasks.
 Accessible only to authenticated users.
 Profile: A page displaying the user's profile information.
 Accessible only to authenticated users.
 Blogs: A page listing blog posts.
-Data is fetched from JSONPlaceholder and stored in Redux.
+Data is fetched from JSONPlaceholder and stored in Zustand.
 SignIn/Out: Pages for signing in and signing out, supporting Google and email/password authentication.

 ### Docker Commands